 These cards are good for three years or until you move from Springfield.

-Non-city residents may purchase a Springfield Public Library Card which may be used by everyone in the household:
+Non-city residents may purchase a full-access Springfield Public Library Card which may be used by everyone in the household:

 If you live in Springfield but are still looking for a permanent place to stay you can get a 3-month transitional card with a voucher from Catholic Community Services.

 Children under the age of 16 must have a parent or legal guardian's written permission to receive a Library Card.
 The parent or legal guardian must show acceptable identification.